-The most profound of all Ayurvedic treatments is Pancha Karmai: a traditional form of detoxification of the body and mind that facilitates rejuvenation and deep healing.
+The most profound of all Ayurvedic treatments is Pancha Karma: a traditional form of detoxification of the body and mind that facilitates rejuvenation and deep healing.
 According to Dr. Deepak Chopra, Panchakarma "offers systematic treatment for dislodging and flushing toxins from every cell”.
-The California College of Ayurvedai will offer Pancha Karma training programs in the Spring and Summer of 2011 and offers Ayurvedic panchakarma treatments throughout the year at the state-of-the-art facilities in Nevada City, CA.
+The California College of Ayurveda will offer Pancha Karma training programs in the Spring and Summer of 2011 and offers Ayurvedic panchakarma treatments throughout the year at the state-of-the-art facilities in Nevada City, CA.

 Ayurveda, which literally means the knowledge of life is the traditional healing science of India.
 Viewing disease as the natural end result of living out of harmony with our environment, Ayurveda emphasizes reestablishing harmony and balance as the means of recreating a state of optimal health in our bodies and minds.
 While Ayurvedic methods utilize many therapies including herbs, diet, aromatherapy, color therapy, mantras, yoga, meditation and general lifestyle counseling, the most profound of all treatments is that of Pancha Karma.

 Pancha Karma is the traditional form of detoxification of the body and mind that facilitates rejuvenation.
 It has been utilized for thousands of years as a method of staying healthy, young and vital.
 According to Dr. Deepak Chopra M.D.
 "The value of Pancha Karma is that it offers systematic treatment for dislodging and flushing toxins from every cell, using the same organs of elimination that the body naturally employs -- sweat glands, blood vessels, the urinary tract and the intestines."